WaiveCar/Waivecar/README.md

     # At least *I* didn't have to do the `--unsafe-perm=true` that was recommended here.
   $ sudo npm install ios-sim ios-deploy
-  $ ionic build ios
+  $ ionic build ios // this *may* not be needed.
+It appears that "run ios" will do a build.
   $ ionic run ios

+You may need to also do this in another terminal:

+  $ ionic serve

+I wish I could be more clear on what magic incantation is required but honestly it may be based on some kind of ctime/mtime check that is subject to race conditions - so be careful and do md5s if you aren't sure.
+I know, this stuff sucks.
+Don't ever ask the cool hip kids to write stable software...

-About the ios store options:
+About the iOS store options:

   * Does not use IDFA
   * Does use encryption